« Back to Hub: The Building for Bharat Tech Stack

 - Mintoak Festive Insights 2025: Data on Tier-3 digital payment trends.

-- WhatsApp Business API: Official Meta pricing cards for India (Utility vs. Marketing).
+- WhatsApp Business API: Official Meta documentation.

 - Bain & Company: "How India Shops Online" Report.